Assistant Superintendent of Business Services

-The Business Services Group at AESD is a well-trained and experienced team that oversees the facilities planning, financial health, and operational efficiency at all school sites.
-Business Services is responsible for the Child Nutrition Services, Fiscal Services, Maintenance & Operations, and Risk Management, Benefits & Safety Departments of the District.
+The Business Services Group at AESD is a well-trained and experienced team that oversees the facilities' planning, financial health, and operational efficiency at all school sites.
+Business Services is responsible for the Child Nutrition Services, Fiscal Services, Maintenance & Operations, Risk Management, Benefits & Safety, and Technology Services Departments of the District.
 All 15 of our school sites benefit from Business Services to help keep students safe, buildings maintained, and school processes operating on time.

-The Adelanto District Budget is a living document.
+The Adelanto Elementary School District Budget is a living document.

 The Adopted Budget is first presented to the Board in June of each year, and must be adopted by the Board by June 30.
 The Budget is prepared using best estimates from (a) history, (b) the San Bernardino County Superintendent of Schools Business Advisory Services Department, (c) and other sources we receive information from.
 For the past several years, the District Budget was adopted before the State Legislature approved a budget.
 K-14 Schools (including Community Colleges) make up almost half of the State Budget.

 The First Interim Budget is adopted by the Board with actual data as of October 31 of each year.
 It includes any changes required by the adoption of the State Budget.
 It is approved by the Board by December 15 of each year.
 A key component of the Interim Reports is the Multi-Year Projection (MYP), which shows the budget for the current year and two subsequent years.

 The Second Interim Budget is adopted by the Board with actual data as of January 31 of each year.
 It is approved by the Board by March 15 of each year.

 The Estimated Actuals are found as part of the Adopted Budget.
 As the District is preparing the first estimate of the Budget for the upcoming year, the District is also preparing the final estimate of the current year.
 As noted above, this report is Adopted by June 30 of each year.